Communities

 • N.B.
 Although we can say that God uses His children or the enemies to fulfill His plans, He doesn't use them as a tool is used.
 He uses someone only according to his will.

-Suggested over 3 years ago by Dani‭
+Suggested about 4 years ago by Dani‭